A computational study of accelerating, steady and fading negative streamers in ambient air: Simulation model

 \subsection{Definitions}

-We refer to the moment we apply the high voltage $V$ as $t=$ 0\,ns. \textbf{The streamer position} $z_{\mathrm{head}}$ is defined as the axial location at which the electric field has a maximum. \textbf{The streamer length} $L_\mathrm{s}$ is then computed as $L_\mathrm{s} = z_0 - z_{\mathrm{head}}$\,, where $z_0$ is the axial location of the rod electrode tip.
+We refer to the moment we apply the high voltage $V$ as $t=$ 0\,ns. \textbf{The streamer position} $z_{\mathrm{head}}$ is defined as the axial location at which the electric field has a maximum. \textbf{The streamer length} $L_\mathrm{s}$ is then computed as $L_\mathrm{s} = z_0 - z_{\mathrm{head}}$\,, where $z_0$ is the axial location of the rod electrode tip. \textbf{The streamer velocity} $v$ is computed as the numerical time derivative of the streamer position, measured every $0.5$\,ns.
+This causes some fluctuations, so we use a second order Savitzky--Golay filter with a window width of 11 to smooth the velocity.

 \textbf{The head potential} $\delta \phi$ is here defined as the potential difference induced by the streamer at its head: $\delta \phi$ = $\phi(z_\mathrm{head}, t) - \phi(z_\mathrm{head}, 0)$, where $\phi(z_\mathrm{head}, t)$ and $\phi(z_\mathrm{head}, 0)$ are the actual electric potential and background electric potential at the streamer head, respectively.